 Painting students sat in class, listening intently.

-Now more than ever, the world needs people who can solve problems, think creatively and boldly articulate their ideas.
+Now more than ever, the world needs people who can solve problems, think creatively and confidently voice their ideas.
 You already possess these skills.
-But at the Tyler School of Art and Architecture, you’ll refine, practice and apply your talents in studios, with clients and through research to prove what a trained creative mind can do.
+But at the Tyler School of Art and Architecture, you’ll refine, practice and apply your talents in new ways, with clients and through research to prove what a trained creative mind can do.

 Imagine Philadelphia without its history, murals, neighborhoods and museums.
 Or Chicago without its skyline.
 Or your living room without the prints, photographs and textiles that enliven your space.